Xetera/notes/notes/american_gov/chapter16.md

 **Cases that lower Federal Court can hear**: disputes that violate federal laws, ex. evasion of Federal taxes, money laundering, counterfeit money, transportation of illegal substances across state borders, etc.

 **Members of the Supreme Court**
-* Chief Justice - Roerts (appointment by George W. Bush, very conservative)
+* Chief Justice - Roberts (appointment by George W. Bush, very conservative)
 * Alieto

 (oops I missed the rest, you have to know this list tho.
 It's in your syllabus)